 Which properties does the Right to Acquire apply to?

-It does not apply to all of our properties.
-It only applies to properties built or purchased with public funds or transferred by a Local Authority after 1 April 1997, but there are further exemptions.
-The main two being:
+It only applies to properties built or purchased with public funds or transferred by a Local Authority after 1 April 1997,

-Properties in certain rural parishes identified by the Government (we have a list of those parishes that are included/exempt from the Right to Acquire)
+Properties in certain rural parishes identified by the Government, please check this list before starting an application.
+Rural Parishes exempt from Right to Aquire

-The property is designed for, or has special features for, the physically disabled, those with a mental disorder, special needs or the over 60s
+If the property is designed, or has special features, for the physically disabled, those with a mental disorder, special needs or the over 60s

 How to apply